-As soon as you arrive at the conference, please find Sylvia Wood or the volunteer who is at the computer and give her your memory stick.
+As soon as you arrive at the conference, please find the volunteer who is at the computer and give them your memory stick.
 We need to load the presentations on the computer ahead of time, and we will test to make sure your presentation works.

 Better yet, if your presentation is less than 10 MB in size, email it to firstname.lastname@example.org before the conference.